zxnlingling/vggt/README.md

   year={2025}
 }
 ```

+## Updates
+- [Apr 13, 2025] Training code is being gradually cleaned and uploaded to the [training](https://github.com/facebookresearch/vggt/tree/training) branch.
+It will be merged into the main branch once finalized.

 ## Overview

 Visual Geometry Grounded Transformer (VGGT, CVPR 2025) is a feed-forward neural network that directly infers all key 3D attributes of a scene, including extrinsic and intrinsic camera parameters, point maps, depth maps, and 3D point tracks, **from one, a few, or hundreds of its views, within seconds**.